warsdd/web_project_3/README.md

 ### Overview

 A responsive landing page that showcases the hometowns of some of Practicum's employees.
-All of the elements are displayed correctly on popular screen sizes.
+All of the elements are designed to be displayed correctly on popular screen sizes.

 The third project of the ***Practicum by Yandex*** Web Development course.